 It's always best to get your car checked before going on a long drive, but even then something can go wrong and when it does, it doesn't always happen at the right time or place.
 This 64-piece traveler road assistance kit comes with a first-aid kit, jumper cables, a heavy-duty flashlight and more.
 It makes a great road trip kit gift and whoever gets it won't be stranded for long!

-Don’t depend on gas stations to fuel up on drinks and snacks.
+Don't depend on gas stations to fuel up on drinks and snacks.
 Pack the things you like at home and keep them cool in this cooler box so you can have a sip or a bite whenever you feel like it.
-Plus, a box like this works great for a day at the beach or a camping trip as well!
+Plus, a box like this works great for a day at the beach or when camping as well!

 To create an entire road trip care package, stock the cooler box with some of the other items mentioned above.

 Road trip gifts for kids

-Road trips usually equal snacking, but that doesn’t have to be a bad thing.
-This snack pack is filled with non-GMO, fresh snacks without any artificial colors, preservatives or flavors.
+Road trips usually equal snacking, but that doesn't have to be a bad thing.
+This snack pack is filled with non-GMO, fresh snacks with no artificial colors, preservatives or flavors.
 And it comes in a cute gift box!

 Keep the kids busy with this game that keeps them on the lookout for stop signs, number plates with a “Z”, specific colored cars and more.
 It has 54 scavenger hunt cards for 2 or more players, so it lasts a while!